tytydraco/yessleep/out/Im_an_ER_nurse_and_after_last_night_I_have_proof_that_evil_exists.md

 Then all the lights in the ER went out.
 It was suddenly pitch black.
 The noise of panic began to swell into the room from outside.

 Then I smelled smoke.
 Cigar smoke.
 It was strong.
+So strong that I began coughing, choking on it.
 The red glow of a lit cigar appeared.
-The red embers shed just enough light for me to make out the face of the old man, where Emma had been.
+Its embers shed just enough light for me to make out the face of the old man, where Emma had just been.

 The lights came back on and it was Emma again.
 The innocent look in her eyes gone.
 It was like she was looking into my soul.